UTS-eResearch/datacrate/README.md

 ### Why Schema.org?
 Surely there are suitable general purpose metadata formats for Research Data

-Well, actually no there aren't any linked-data-ready well-supported extensible schemas that cover all of the kids of general purpose metadata you might want to add to a research data package, and its component files before sending it off into the wold.
+Well, actually no there aren't any general-purpose linked-data-ready well-supported extensible schemas that cover all of the kids of general purpose metadata you might want to add to a research data package, and its component files before sending it off into the wold.